luizpvas/luizpvas.github.io/posts/04_controllers_and_views.md

 But the dependency goes both ways.
 Views know about controllers just as much as controllers know about views.
 You can't just change the endpoint of a form or remove a field and expect the app to continue working.
 Forms submit data to one specific endpoint.
-Controllers render one specified view.
+Controllers render one specific view.

 Think about how often you have to change both of them, in the same pull request, to ship a working feature to production.